 2. Improve Efficiency

 Not all manufacturers have modernized their warehousing or distribution services.
-But outsourcing to a logistics firm that utilizes the latest smart technology can help your company evolve more quickly.
-These days consumers expect speedy deliveries and third-party logistics (3PL) firms have risen to this challenge.
+But outsourcing to a logistics firm that utilizes the latest innovative technology can help your company evolve more quickly.
+These days consumers expect speedy deliveries, and third-party logistics (3PL) firms have risen to this challenge.
 Seasoned 3PLs understand how to reduce waste in warehouse environments to make them more eco-friendly, which helps improve the bottom line.
 The most technologically advanced 3PLs understand how to cut shipping costs and streamline the distribution process.

 3. Boost Customer Loyalty